nando/redminerb/README.md

 The default templates could be found in the *templates* directory.

-For example, to customize the output of an issue, we could write the following content in the `.redminerb/issue.erb`:
+For example, to customize the output of an issue, we write the following content in the `.redminerb/issue.erb` file:

     Number: <%= issue.id %>
     Title: <%= issue.subject %>

-The *.redminerb* directory will be search in your current directory first, and then in your home directory.
+The *.redminerb* directory will be search **in the current directory first**, and then in **your home directory**.

 We can also create other templates and use them through **the `--template` option**.
 For example: